lucasvittal2/doc_ingestion_pipeline/README.md

    --project-number "<PROJECT_NUMBER>" \
    --region "<REGION>"
 ```
+6. On google  cloud console go to AlloyDB > Clusters > Click 3 dot in any instance > edit > enable public ip address
-5 - Go to your pdf bucket repository and upload a pdf file there\
+Go to your pdf bucket repository and upload a pdf file there\
-6 - Go to dataflow worker logs a see magic happening\
+7. Go to dataflow worker logs a see magic happening\
-7 - After the pipeline finished to run you can check if data were properly saved on AlloyDB postgres database with:
+8. After the pipeline finished to run you can check if data were properly saved on AlloyDB postgres database with:
 ```sql
 SELECT * FROM bot-brain;
 ```